DeniseHck/soil-moisture-reflectance-spectroscopy/README.md

 ### Key Findings:
 * The rate of reflectance decrease is controlled by **Organic Carbon (OC)** and **Soil Texture** (specifically Clay, Silt, and Sand).
-* Our multiple linear regression model explains up to **67% of the variance** in the normalization factor (the "darkening rate").
+* Our multiple linear regression model explains up to **67% of the variance** in the normalisation factor (the "darkening rate").
 * **OC and Clay content** account for **~70% of the relative feature importance** based on Dominance Analysis.

 ## Data
 The dataset includes laboratory spectra for 28 European soil samples at varying moisture levels, alongside physical properties (OC, Clay, Silt, Sand content).

 > [!IMPORTANT]
 > **Reproducibility Note:** The dataset is provided in a fixed index order.
 Validation metrics (e.g., K-Fold $R^2$) may vary slightly with different data partitioning due to the small sample size ($n=28$).
-To replicate the specific results in the paper, ensure you use the fixed random seeds provided in the `soil_moisture_reflectance.ipynb`.
+To replicate the specific results in the paper, ensure you use the fixed random seeds provided in the `soil_moisture_reflectance_notebook.ipynb`.

 ## Repository Structure
 - `Data/`: Contains the spectral and attribute CSV files.
-  - `sample_spectra.csv`: VIS-NIR-SWIR reflectance spectra for 28 soil samples at different levles of volumetric water content (θ)
+  - `sample_spectra.csv`: VIS-NIR-SWIR reflectance spectra for 28 soil samples at different levels of volumetric water content (θ)
   - `samples_attributes.csv`: Physical properties (OC, Clay, Silt, Sand, CaCO3, Ox_Fe, BD) per sample
   - `samples_LUCASID_lookuptable.csv`: Samples' LUCAS POINT IDs
   - `samples_cfactor.csv`: Samples' c-factors.
   - `samples_sfactor.csv`: Samples' degree of saturation factors.
 These are derived from volumetric water content (θ) using bulk density (BD) and an assumed particle density of 2.65 g cm⁻³, following S = θ / (1 − BD / 2.65).
 This transformation is applied to the column names so that reflectance can be expressed as a function of degree of saturation; the s-factor is then calculated in the same way as the c-factor.
-- `soil_moisture_reflectance.ipynb`: Main analysis script including example c-factor and normalisation factor determination, log normalisation, ANOVA, and Dominance Analysis.
+- `soil_moisture_reflectance_notebook.ipynb`: Main analysis script including example c-factor and normalisation factor determination, log normalisation, ANOVA, and Dominance Analysis.
 - `SM_environment.yml`: yml file for easy environment creation in Conda
 - `requirements.txt`: List of necessary Python libraries.